Barma-lej/helpers/README.md

 # helpers
-Manuals, booklets and other helpers
+Manuals, bookmarklets and other helpers